 Suppose the shared external storage (connected to each ESXi host using iSCSI or Fibre Channel SAN) have already presented to all VMWare ESXi hosts, which are running the VMs you want to add a shared virtual drive.
 On both virtual machines you need to add a new SCSI controller.

-Share disk between virtual machines on VMware ESXi
+VMware: Shared disk between virtual machines

 In the vSphere Client inventory select first virtual machine (Node 1), right click on it and select Edit Settings.